New German Defense Minister Annegret Kramp-Karrenbauer out to win over military | DW | 23.07.2019

 Hammouti-Reinke is based near Bremen, and also heads the association Deutscher.Soldat, which aims to increase diversity within the Bundeswehr, Germany's armed forces.
 She says the troops "are easily offended, so the minister will have to chose her words carefully."

-The Bundeswehr has been deeply disappointing with previous defense ministers, says Hammouti-Reinke.
+The Bundeswehr has been deeply disappointed with previous defense ministers, says Hammouti-Reinke.
 Kramp-Karrenbauer's predecessor, Ursula von der Leyen, in 2017 accused the military of failing to combat right-wing extremists among its ranks.
 For this reason, Kramp-Karrenbauer quickly and unequivocally distanced herself from von der Leyen's remarks.
-In German's weekly Frankfurter Allgemeine Sonntagszeitung, she made it clear that "we are not suspicious of every soldier."
+In Germany's weekly Frankfurter Allgemeine Sonntagszeitung, she made it clear that "we are not suspicious of every soldier."

 Read more: Potential pitfalls for Germany's new defense minister